 Ruby on Rails is a web framework based on the Ruby programming language.
 Pragmatic and robust, Rails is used for the server-side development of performative websites and web applications.
 It follows MVC architecture to offer data consistency, abstraction, reusability, and testability.

-Developed in 2005, Ruby on Rails is a front-end framework that can build large web apps that support heavy user traffic.
+Developed in 2005, Ruby on Rails is a front-end framework that can build large web-based applications that support heavy user traffic.
 It is a collection of libraries containing code snippets and reusable modules called Gems.
-The framework, believing in the ‘Convention Over Configuration’ approach, offers an easy-to-use environment with in-built conventions to developers.
+The framework, believing in the ‘Convention Over Configuration’ approach, offers an easy-to-use environment with in-built conventions to RoR developers.
 For more information check out our other Ruby on Rails blogs.

 Some features of Ruby on Rails are –